yonatanref007/blockchain/README.md

 Add MetaMask to your browser, and configure it to connect to a local Ethereum network (e.g., localhost:8545) to interact with your Hardhat node.

-4.**Configure Environment Variables:**

-Create a .env file in the project root to store sensitive configurations, such as API keys or private keys, required by the application.

 ## Running the Project
 To run the CrypVideo platform locally: